Home

 >

 Wiper blades are one of those things you probably don't think about very often.
 If your wipers work, you're happy.
-But if they fail, it can seriously affect your car and in turn your day-to-day life.
+But if they fail, it can seriously affect your car and day-to-day life.

-Correctly working wiper blades are incredibly important for safety and security reasons.
-The last thing you want is to be driving in heavy rain with no visibility through your windscreen.
+Correctly working wiper blades are essential for safety and security reasons.
+The last thing you want is to be driving in heavy rain with no visibility through your windscreen — or a failed MOT!

-As well as routine changes, if your windscreen wipers display any streaking, skipping, splitting, or squeaking – it’s almost certainly time to invest in some new blades.
+If your windscreen wipers display any streaking, skipping, splitting, or squeaking – it’s almost certainly time to invest in new blades.
 You should also change your blades if they are damaged, cracked, or torn in any way.
+Don’t wait until the 12-month mark!

 Is driving with bad wipers illegal?

-Doing so could see you face a £50 fixed penalty – but worse yet, if the police view your driving with poor visibility as reckless, they could hand out a £100 on-the-spot fine.
-This fine could further increase to £5000 if the case is taken to court.
+Bad wipers could see you face a £50 fixed penalty – but worse yet, if the police view your driving with poor visibility as reckless, they could hand out a £100 on-the-spot fine.
+This fine could increase to £5000 if the case is taken to court.

-The rubber on wiper blades will wear down over time as debris gets trapped between the blade and the windscreen.
+The rubber on wiper blades wears down over time as debris gets trapped between the blade and the windscreen.
 Additionally, the rubber can warp and distort over time due to heat exposure.

 You’ll remove any dirt or debris that might be set on your windscreen, that would cause wear to the wipers as they scrape over it, windscreen wipers are only designed to move rainwater.